I’ve followed your advice, but the company have refused a refund

 This will cover the situation where malware on your phone has sent what appears to be a valid consent.
 These cases are increasingly common.

-Also make reference to the fact that the regulator in its guidance on subscription services advises the use of a double opt-in for all subscription services, but only mandates it for services costing £4.50 per week or less.
+Also make reference to the fact that the regulator in its guidance on subscription services advises the use of a double opt-in for all subscription services, but only mandates it for services costing more than £4.50 per week.
 The scam ‘services’ take advantage of this exemption but this will put them at a disadvantage in any legal action.

 In the letter before action you need to present the evidence that you have to support your claim.
-You need to ask the company for the evidence that they will use to support their position (i.e. any evidence they have of your consent).
+You need to ask the company for the evidence that they will use to support their position (i.e. any evidence they have of your consent, or any evidence they have that you actually used the ‘service’ you were paying for).
 Remind them that the courts take a dim view of evidence produced in court that was not made available to the other side prior to the commencement of legal action.

 Offer to go to ADR (Alternative Dispute Resolution) instead of court and ask them to nominate an independent ADR provider for this purpose.
 They are unlikely to take up this option and you are not required to accept it if is offered, but it will strengthen your case if they refuse ADR.